dlang/dmd/CONTRIBUTING.md

 comments for those.
 Follow the [D Style](https://dlang.org/dstyle.html#phobos_documentation) for comment blocks.

-3. Do not use `strlen`/`strcmp` and their ilk.
+3. Do not use `strlen`/`strcmp` and their like.
 Use D arrays instead.
 If slicing from a `char*` is required then use `dmd.utils.toDString` or the member function `.toString` that is implemented in many classes.